Livy: Wishing for the Better Days of the Past when Ancient Rome was the Present

 Livy stated: ''I shall find antiquity a rewarding study, if only because, while I am absorbed in it, I shall be able to turn my eyes from the troubles which for so long have tormented the modern world.''

 In this, we can see the true passion of Livy.
-He wishes to find an escape from the troubles of the modern world by escaping into the past where the vileness of modern times does not exist.
+He wishes to find an escape from the troubles of the modern world by escaping into the past where the vileness of recent times does not exist.

 There is likely a little more to this sentiment than the droning of someone wishing for yesterday.